-The Karlsruhe, Germany-based Cronimet Holding Group says its Cronimet Brasil subsidiary—which it calls one of its largest—is celebrating its 25th anniversary this month.
+The Germany-based Cronimet Holding Group's Cronimet Brasil subsidiary—which it calls one of its largest—is celebrating its 25th anniversary this month.

-The stainless steel recycling and trading firm says Cronimet Brasil was founded in 1999 in São Paulo and followed a companywide business model focused on stainless steel recycling.
+The stainless steel recycling and trading firm's Cronimet Brasil segment was founded in 1999 in São Paulo and followed a companywide business model focused on stainless steel recycling.

 In addition to collecting and trading, the company also began processing and blending stainless scrap in the Sao Paulo area, and in 2019 established a second processing facility in Santa Catarina, Brazil, about 400 miles south of São Paulo.

-The parent company refers to its Brazilian subsidiary as “a center of excellence” for the production of recycled-content ferromolybdenum, ferrotungsten and, since August of this year, ferrotitanium (FeTi).
+The parent company refers to its Brazilian subsidiary as “a center of excellence” for the production of recycled-content ferromolybdenum, ferrotungsten and, since August, ferrotitanium (FeTi).

-Staters Cronimet, “With its capabilities for producing ferrotitanium, which is the first plant in Latin America, the Cronimet Group is potentially in a position to become one of the largest suppliers of FeTi in Brazil and Europe.”
+“With its capabilities for producing ferrotitanium, which is the first plant in Latin America, the Cronimet Group is potentially in a position to become one of the largest suppliers of FeTi in Brazil and Europe,” Cronimet says.

-The company says the FeTi produced can be “delivered in standard quality to customers throughout the world” at a production capacity of 1,000 metric tons of what it calls 70 percent FeTi per month.
+The company says the FeTi produced can be delivered in standard quality to customers throughout the world at a production capacity of 1,000 metric tons of 70 percent FeTi per month.

-This October 2024, the Santa Catarina site started up alloysed cored wire production, says the firm.
-“The wires produced there, alternatively filled with FeTi, ferrobromium, carbon or ferroniobium, are used in steel mills for the production of carbon and stainless steel,” says Cronimet.
+In October, the Santa Catarina site started up alloyed cored wire production, and the wires produced there, alternatively filled with FeTi, ferrobromium, carbon or ferroniobium, are used in steel mills for the production of carbon and stainless steel.

-Cored wire in melt shops can “significantly” reduce the proportion of losses of alloyed materials during the production process and provide “high precision” in the final adjustment of the steel’s composition, adds the firm.
+Cored wire in melt shops can “significantly” reduce the proportion of losses of alloyed materials during the production process and provide “high precision” in the final adjustment of the steel’s composition, the company says.

 “It is a very old dream that has come true with the start of production of ferrotitanium in Brazil,” says Jürgen Pilarsky, CEO and majority shareholder of the Cronimet Holding Group.
 “This is mainly thanks to the good cooperation between various departments and teams of the Cronimet Group.
 This once again demonstrates our cross-location approach, even across national borders.”

-Globally, the Cronimet Holding Group says it has some 1,600 employees at 75 locations.
+Globally, the Cronimet Holding Group has some 1,600 employees at 75 locations.

 - ArcelorMittal reports reduced income in Q3